Dev guideAPI Reference

 2. (Prerequisite) Handle user IDs.

-4. Implement the Optimizely Feature Experimentation SDK's Decide method in your application's codebase through a feature flag if you have not done so yet.
+2. If you have not done so yet, implement the Optimizely Feature Experimentation SDK's Decide method in your application's codebase through a flag.

-To create a new optimization in the Optimizely app:
+To create an optimization in the Optimizely app:

-1. Go to Flags, select your flag and select your environment (Development or Production).
+1. Go to Flags, select your flag, and select your environment.

 2. Click Add Rule and select Multi-Armed Bandit.

 1. (Optional) Search for and add audiences.
 To create an audience, see Target audiences.
 Audiences evaluate in the order in which you drag and drop them.
-You can choose whether to match each user on any or all of the audience conditions.
+You can match each user on any or all of the audience conditions.

-2. Set the Percentage included slider to allocate the percentage of your audiences to bucket into the experiment.
+2. Set the Traffic allocation slider to set the percentage of your total traffic to bucket into the experiment.

 3. Add metrics based on tracked user events.
 See Create events to create and track events.
-For more information about selecting metrics, see Choose metrics.
+For information about selecting metrics, see Choose metrics.
+For instructions on setting up metrics, see Create a metric in Optimizely using the metric builder.

 4. Choose the variations you want to optimize.
 Unlike A/B experiments, you do not need to compare to a baseline experiment because statistical significance is not calculated with MAB optimizations.
 See Why MABs do not use a baseline.